-The Board currently consists of two Executive Directors and three Independent Non-Executive Directors and a Non Independent Non-Executive Director.
+The Board currently consists of two Executive Directors and four Independent Non-Executive Directors.
 The composition of the Board complies with paragraph 15.02 of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("BMSB").

 The Group is led and controlled by an experienced Board, many of whom have intimate knowledge of the business.
 There is a clear division of responsibility between the Chairman and the Managing Director to ensure that there is a balance of power and authority.
 The management of the Group's business and implementation of policies and day-to-day running of the business is delegated to the Executive Directors.
 The Independent Non-Executive Directors provide unbiased and independent views to safeguard the interests of shareholders.